nuggetInc/advent_of_code/solutions/year2022/src/day08/README.md

 view the original on <a href=https://adventofcode.com/2022/day/8>adventofcode.com</a>
 <h2>--- Day 8: Treetop Tree House ---</h2><p>The expedition comes across a peculiar patch of tall trees all planted carefully in a grid.
 The Elves explain that a previous expedition planted these trees as a reforestation effort.
-Now, they're curious if this would be a good location for a <a href="https://en.wikipedia.org/wiki/Tree_house" target="_blank">tree house</a>.</p>
+Now, they're curious if this would be a good location for a <a href="https://en.wikipedia.org/wiki/Tree_house">tree house</a>.</p>
 <p>First, determine whether there is enough tree cover here to keep a tree house <b>hidden</b>.
 To do this, you need to count the number of trees that are <b>visible from outside the grid</b> when looking directly along a row or column.</p>
-<p>The Elves have already launched a <a href="https://en.wikipedia.org/wiki/Quadcopter" target="_blank">quadcopter</a> to generate a map with the height of each tree (<span title="The Elves have already launched a quadcopter (your puzzle input).">your puzzle input</span>).
+<p>The Elves have already launched a <a href="https://en.wikipedia.org/wiki/Quadcopter">quadcopter</a> to generate a map with the height of each tree (<span title="The Elves have already launched a quadcopter (your puzzle input).">your puzzle input</span>).
 For example:</p>
 <pre><code>30373
 25512
 65332